-Principal Building Elevation Types for the Principal Building on a Lot are prescribed for each Lot in the relevant LDP.
+Principal Building Elevation Types for the Principal Building on a Lot are prescribed for each Lot in the relevant LDP .
 The Principal Building Elevation Types are listed below and prescribe the combination of wall returns and articulations permitted to the Principal Elevation.

-Straight Front - the Principal Elevation is continuous with no articulation, returns or Encroachments.
+Straight Front - the Principal Elevation is continuous with no articulation, returns or Encroachments (note that a Straight Front' may include 'Permitted Encroachments' as determined in the ILP for individual lots).